 The costs of having a newborn in Singapore

 As I’ve bought the pre-natal insurance, I’ve since transferred the life plan that was attached to my maternity insurance plan upon his birth, without any medical underwriting.
-The very first insurance to get was my baby’s medical coverage.
+I chose my baby’s medical coverage as the first insurance to get.
 The uncertainty of a fragile new life is a key concern for parents.

 Here are some things to note when you’re expecting: